 - students pursuing an entrepreneurial project.

 Expert committees review applications and determine whether to grant the status and on what terms.
 They establish criteria and respect jurisprudence.
 Based on their reasoned opinions, faculties can decide on possible arrangements while guaranteeing a quality education.
-The beneficiary of the status will have to respect a series of obligations to UCL.
+The beneficiary of the status will have to respect a series of obligations to UCLouvain.

 In addition to academic arrangements, athletes and persons with a disability, disorder or severe illness can request adapted housing.
 For more information: